 Inventory can be valued using the weighted average price method, FIFO, or any other method specified in the Accounting Standards and Regulations, provided that the entity consistently uses the same method as described.
+Any subsequent measurement of the inventory after the initial recognition is not considered for profit tax purposes.

-Reserves and provisions
+Reserves and Provisions

-Reserves are not allowable deductions for tax purposes, although banks and insurance companies are allowed to deduct reserves and provisions required by their regulatory bodies.
+Reserves are not allowable deductions for tax purposes, although banks and insurance companies are allowed to deduct reserves and provisions required by their regulatory bodies